GePlusE/Auto-Document-Storage/README.md

 - Safe fallback folder for uncertain classification (`Dokumente/_Unklar`)
 - Stores raw model JSON responses (stage1 + stage2 + final) in SQLite for later analysis

+## Requirements
+- macOS (Vision framework via pyobjc)
+- Python 3.10+
+- Ollama installed and running

+## Privacy & Data Protection

+All document processing happens locally on the user's machine.

+- OCR uses macOS Vision locally.
+- Classification is sent to Ollama (assumed local, default `http://localhost:11434`).

+⚠️ Logs and the SQLite DB may contain filenames, routing decisions, and raw model outputs.
+Treat `~/.pdf_filer/` as sensitive and do not share or upload it.
+Users are responsible for complying with local data protection laws (e.g. GDPR).

+### Safety checklist
+- [ ] Keep config/mapping in `~/.pdf_filer/`, not in the repo
+- [ ] Do not commit logs/DB (`gitignore.example` helps)
+- [ ] Keep Ollama local unless you understand the implications

 ## Setup

 ### 1) Create venv & install